pipe11/TFM_fake_news_detector/README.md

 Also we considere the **TF-IDF transformation** to extract text vectors as features.

-The Feature Extraction process can be replicated on this notebook: [Feature Extraction](https://github.com/pipe11/TFM_fake_news_detector/blob/master/feature_extraction/06_Final_notebook_feature_extraction_explained.ipynb).
+The Feature Extraction process can be replicated on this notebook: [Feature Extraction notebook](https://github.com/pipe11/TFM_fake_news_detector/blob/master/feature_extraction/06_Final_notebook_feature_extraction_explained.ipynb).
 To replicate this process, you also need to have installed the following specific libraries: **lexical-diversity** to extract relevant lexical features, **syltippy** which permits us to extract syllables from text in Spanish. **Spacy** pre-trained models in Spanish language, we can work locally with the **`es_core_news_lg` large model**.

 ### Classification Algorithms